Fatherly’s Hottest Toys of 2016 Holiday Gift Guide

 3Doodler Start Essentials Pen Set

 The 3Doodler looks familiar because it’s designed by the same folks who brought you the original 3D printing pen — the one that turns unrecognizable drawings into unrecognizable sculptures.
-What makes this one kid-friendly is the proprietary bioplastic thread, which comes out cool and hardens in seconds, so you can touch and shape it without getting burned.
+What makes this hot toy kid-friendly is the proprietary bioplastic thread, which comes out cool and hardens in seconds, so you can touch and shape it without getting burned.
 Also note, the pen itself has no hot points.
 Yes, it’s big and chunky, but that just makes it easier to manipulate with fingers that are little and chunky.

 Fisher-Price Imaginext Ultra T-Rex